kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 - `*_node_pool_max_count` - The maximum number of machines for the component's node pool
 - `*_node_pool_min_count` - The minimum number of machines for the component's node pool

-The counts to use should be based around the target Reference Architecture but the actual values should be set based on your expected requirements.
+The counts to use should be based around the target Reference Architecture, but the actual values should be set based on your expected requirements.
 As a general guidance we recommend the Reference Architecture's node count as the maximum and at least `2` as the minimum to ensure HA.

 :information_source:&nbsp; [Cluster Autoscaler isn't deployed by default in AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html).
 This either needs to be done manually or can be done with the Toolkit via an additional setting in Ansible - `cloud_native_hybrid_cluster_autoscaler_setup`.
 Refer to the [Additional Config Settings](#additional-config-settings) for more detail.